 Getting Your Vessel Ready for the Road

-Looking beyond the regulatory compliance other practical challenges must be looked at before a tank can be driven on public roads.
+Beyond regulatory compliance, other practical challenges must be considered before a tank can be driven on public roads.

 Although a legal tank could be just a motor vehicle like any other, these overweight vehicles are not designed for use on conventional roads, require special skills to drive, and can be tricky to maneuver in urban areas.